YolfTypo3/SavLibraryKickstarterExamples/sav_library_kickstarter/Documentation/Reference/GeneralAttributes/Index.rst

           language for the message to the value of the field (for example a selector box).

-        Localization by means of the file locallang.xml can be used with
+        Localization by means of the file **locallang.xlf** can be used with
         $$$tag$$$ which will be replaced by its value according to the configuration language.